Dieting As a Senior: What Every Older Adult Should Know

 - Don’t forget to eat for nutrition.
 While it is important to watch your caloric intake, you should also be eating foods for their nutritional value.
 Limit empty calories like processed foods or sugars that have no nutritional value.

 - Make sure to eat a lot of (real) and healthy foods.
 This includes fruits, veggies, whole grains, beans, low-fat or fat-free dairy, and lean meats and poultry.

 - Avoid fad diets.
 These are often dangerous, straining on the body and deliver results that don’t.

 - Add more protein to the diet.
 Seniors are at risk for losing muscle mass as they age—so diets should include a lot of protein, about one gram for every two pounds of body weight.
-Protein helps you feel fuller longer, which helps with weight loss.
-Great sources of protein include eggs, grass-fed beef and salmon.
+Protein helps you feel fuller longer and avoids the sudden dip in blood glucose that leads to sugar cravings, which helps with weight loss.
+Great sources of protein include eggs, grass-fed beef, and salmon.

 - Hydrate with water.
 While what you eat is important, so is what you drink.
 Seniors on average tend to be more dehydrated than younger adults, and a hydrated body will work better, perform as it should and help you burn off calories.
 Also drinking water instead of sugary or high-calorie liquids will also help keep your caloric intake down.